 Footwear inspired sculpture

 The shoolessness is frequently associated with poverty.
 At the same time, a shoe can be a symbol of ownership.
-In the past, the gesture of stepping on land was used to finalised an ownership deal over a land.
+In the past, the gesture of stepping on land was used to finalise an ownership deal over land.
 “To claim property, one might place shoes upon it or walk its perimeter.”
+Or, an achievement as imaginary “ownership” - for example, the imprint of the first man on the moon which will forever stay imprinted in our minds.

-My studio experimentations were firstly about the shoe waste turning into a shoe.
-The moment of resurrection.
-But after a while, it turned into a device.
-“The Ownership claimer” is a device that fabricates shoe traces and claims the ownership over a space.
+While observing, reading and translating these ideas into materiality, the shoe piece started to emerge and after a while, it turned into a device.
+“The Ownership claimer”.
+A tool that fabricates shoe traces and claims ownership over a space.
 With a gentle manoeuvre of the wooden “crutch”, we can lay the heel on a surface that we want to claim, leaving a mark, an imprint.
-The shoebox (which it also happens to be a symbol of a tinny little place to live) and the whole purchase debris, becomes a stand for the Claimer in order to present the imprinting powers to the audience.
-The heel of the Claimer is also made out of the cutoffs of the pilled shoeboxes.
-The material vocabulary is pretty much the materialisation of the homelessness and the street.
-Paper, cardboard, twigs, dust and water are all materials connected to homelessness.
-I added some brass as I found this was also used in the factory to finish off the cardboard patterns of the shoe parts in order to make them durable.
+The heel of the Claimer is made out of the cutoffs of the pilled shoeboxes.
+The material vocabulary is connected to homelessness (cardboard, the fragility of the paper, the dust and the water, twigs) and to shoemaking (brass used in the factory to finish off the cardboard patterns of the shoe parts in order to make them durable and metal used for clicking - pattern cutting which was informing the form itself as well).
+The shoebox and the whole purchase debris, become a stand for the Claimer in order to present the imprinting powers to the audience.

-With my piece, I wanted to arm Lola with a device that will bring home to any place she wishes upon!
+With my piece, I wanted to arm Lola with good wishes and a device that will bring homeness to any place she wishes!
 No more temporary settlements, no more semi-packed boxes and bags ready to go.
 It is time for belonging, it is time to go home.